apache/parquet-format/Encryption.md

 | BloomFilter Bitset    |       yes        |   yes (9)   |        yes        |      yes       |     no       |          no            |
 | Self-Reference        |       yes        |   yes (10)  |        yes        |      yes       |     no       |          yes           |

-For a self-reference, the column ordinal is that of the `inline` column.
-The self-reference ordinal is the zero-based position representing the same `FILE` value in that column chunk's repetition and definition level stream, including null positions.
-It is derived by the reader and is not stored separately.
+For a self-reference, the column ordinal is that of the `inline` column and the self-reference offset is the value of its `offset` field.
+Because `offset` locates the stored representation within the file, it is available to a reader without counting preceding values.
+A reader may therefore resolve a self-reference without decoding the pages it skips.

+The AAD of a self-reference binds its stored representation to a single column chunk.
+A writer must not share one encrypted byte range between column chunks; each column chunk that references the same bytes stores its own representation.